mvladoi/connect-dotnet-to-sql-cloudrun/README.md

 4. [Create a second generation Google Cloud SQL instance]( https://cloud.google.com/sql/docs/postgres/create-instance).

 6. Under the instance's "USERS" tab, create a new user.
-Note the "User name" and "Password".
+Note the "User name = postgres" and "root".

 7. Create a new database in your Google Cloud SQL instance.